shrugal/packager/README.md

   -r releasedir    Set directory containing the package directory.
 Defaults to "$topdir/.release".
   -p curse-id      Set the project id used on CurseForge for localization and uploading.
 (Use 0 to unset the TOC value) -w wowi-id       Set the addon id used on WoWInterface for uploading.
-(Use 0 to unset the TOC value) -b wowi-id-test  Set the addon id used on WoWInterface for uploading alpha/beta versions.
-  -j github-slug   Set the project slug used on GitHub, if different from Git remote URL.
+(Use 0 to unset the TOC value) -j github-slug   Set the project slug used on GitHub, if different from Git remote URL.
   -k gitlab-slug   Set the project slug used on GitLab, if different from Git remote URL.
   -g game-version  Set the game version to use for CurseForge uploading.